bismuthlang/bismuth/README.md

 # README

-This Alex Friedman's implementation of the Worcester Polytechnic Instutite, WPI, Programming Language (WPL).
+This programming language was created by Alex Friedman based on the process calculus theory that I created. ).

 ## Prerequisites